UnlyEd/next-right-now/README.md

 >
 > [See full list of dependencies related to GraphCMS]([#apollo-with-react)

-There a re two ways of fetching data from GraphCMS:
+There are several ways of fetching data from GraphCMS:
 - [`react-hoc`](https://www.apollographql.com/docs/react/api/react-hoc/): HOC (High Order Components) can be used with an components (classes, functional), the GraphQL query is described in the function's wrapper, outside of its body.
     **Former way, tend to be deprecated in favor of `react-hooks` nowadays.**
     [List of known issues](https://reactjs.org/docs/higher-order-components.html#caveats).
-- [`Render Props`](https://reactjs.org/docs/render-props.html): Never used it, fixes some issues you can encounter with HOC, but hooks are still better.
+- [`Render Props`](https://reactjs.org/docs/render-props.html): Never used it, fixes some issues one can encounter with HOC, but hooks are still better.
-- [`react-hooks`](https://www.apollographql.com/docs/react/api/react-hooks): Hooks can only be used with Functional components (not classes), the GraphQL query is described in the function's body.
+- [**`react-hooks`**](https://www.apollographql.com/docs/react/api/react-hooks): Hooks can only be used with Functional components (not classes), the GraphQL query is described in the function's body.

 The difference between both is not so important, the code is written differently but produces the same output, it's more a matter of personal taste.
+We only used the hooks approach because it's just cleaner and simpler to understand.

 To better understand the different possible approaches here, [**read this**](https://pawelgrzybek.com/cross-cutting-functionality-in-react-using-higher-order-components-render-props-and-hooks#pros-of-using-hoc).

 A few articles to better understand the differences: